 DNSC 6319Time Series Forecasting for Analytics

 Students who intend to take the C.P.A. examination should be aware that the coursework required for admission to the examination varies from state to state.
-Students are advised to consult the Board of Accountancy for the state in which they plan to take the examination and choose electives that meet that state’s requirements.
+Students are advised to consult the Board of Accountancy for the state in which they plan to take the examination.